 PAEA fellowships offer PA students an invaluable opportunity to engage at the national level on issues around education and health care policy, allowing them to develop leadership skills and gain experience that they will take with them into their professional careers.

-The application period and portal will open late spring 2021.
+The application period and portal will open on May 3, 2021.
 Visit each fellowship page to learn more and apply.

 There are 250 accredited PA programs in the United States.
 Click here for a Directory of PA programs.
 The average length of a PA program is 27 months.